ash/raku-course/essentials/functions/function-parameters/index.md

 }
 ```

-It is now possible to use the function passing different arguments to it:
+You can now use the function and pass different arguments to it:

 ```raku
 greet('Alla');